Asafko/AKoin/README.md

 ## How this works

-In the AKoin blockchain there is no mining bonuses, The initial currency supply (which is mined to the genesis block) is all the AKoins the chain will hold.
+In the AKoin blockchain there are no mining bonuses, The initial currency supply (which is transacted to the genesis block miner) is all the AKoins the chain will hold.
 Each AKoin block contains a limited number of transactions and each transaction must specify the sender address, receiver address, the amount to transfer and the fee for the miners.
 Mining a block will naturally select the top transactions sorted by the fees (the highest fees would get inserted into the blocks transactions),